 God is using our young people to make a difference in our church and community.
 If you have or know of a young person between fifth and twelfth grade who would be interested in joining pathfinders you can email us for more information: firstname.lastname@example.org.

 UPCOMING EVENTS & ANNOUNCEMENTS

-LADIES TEA: January 7 at 1:00 p.m. in the Dining Room.
-We will play board games and hot drinks will be supplied.
+LADIES TEA: May 6 at 1:00 p.m. in the Dining Room for the ladies “Tea/Craft” Day.
+May 20 at 1:00 p.m.
+We will have the Ladies Luncheon (location to be announced).
 Please contact Pam Metcalf for more information.

-BIBLE STUDY: Tuesdays, January 8, 22 & 29 at 7:00 p.m. in the Seminar Room.
+BIBLE STUDY: Exploring the Everlasting Gospel - Tuesdays at 7:00 p.m. in the Seminar Room.
 We will continue our study of the most precious message the Lord sent to His people.
 It is a very powerful message designed by Him for His people giving the assurance of salvation and the necessary power to prepare them for the time of trouble, which is brewing in the world today.
 From Jerry Finneman

 VISITATION MINISTRY: Meets at 3:00 p.m. in the Seminar Room the 1st and 3rd Sabbath each month.